 If English is your first language (or you are fluent in it) you can get paid to tutor others who are learning!
 Many times you will be paired with individuals who are interested in improving their pronunciation and conversational language skills.

-While many online tutoring options require you to be 18, SameSpeak lets you get started at 16 years old.
+Online tutoring jobs continue to grow!
+While many online tutoring options require you to be 18 years of age, SameSpeak lets you get started at 16 years old.

 9. Join Swagbucks